 Before an in-office fluoride treatment, your teeth will be cleaned and treated.
-The in-office fluoride treatments are stronger than over the counter ones and stay on your teeth longer.
-They are applied via gel, foam or varnish.
+The in-office fluoride treatments are stronger than over-the-counter ones and stay on your teeth longer.
+They are applied via gel, foam, or varnish.
 Before treatment, the teeth are dried to ensure the fluoride will not become diluted.
 The entire process should take a few minutes.

 Mouthguards are ideal for athletes who participate in contact sports (football, rugby) and non-contact sports (weightlifting, gymnastics).
 They can also help to treat TMJ symptoms and headaches.

-Mouthguards can include 3 main types:
+Mouthguards can include three main types:

-- Stock mouth protectors – are inexpensive and easy to fit; however, are often uncomfortable and offer the least protection.
+- Stock mouth protectors – are inexpensive and easy to fit; however, they are often uncomfortable and offer the least protection.